Key Takeaway

 Olympic Lifting on Ozempic

 Heavy snatches and clean-and-jerks require a full stomach to stabilize the midline during heavy loads.
 Some athletes find that the feeling of fullness from slowed digestion actually helps bracing.
 Others find nausea during overhead work uncomfortable.
-If you are in the second camp, time your snatch and clean days away from your injection window.
+If you're in the second camp, time your snatch and clean days away from your injection window.

 Long WODs and Endurance Pieces